gfrison/gfrison.github.io/_posts/2019-01-15-dynamic-programming.md

 For finding good policies, we need to estimate how good it is, in terms of future rewards, to be in a particular state.
 Value functions $$v_\pi(s)$$ define the expected return when starting from a given state $$s$$ and following $$\pi$$ thereafter. their fundamental property is that they satisfy recursive relationships similar to what we already have seen for dynamic programming.
 Hence, the idea of _DP_ in _RL_ is the use of value functions to organize the search for good policies.

 ### Dynamic programming in reinforcement learning
+The first time _DP_ and _RL_ were mentioned together was by Minsky in the 1961.